 Bone graft procedure

 A bone graft procedure involves grafting new bone material to replace bone loss inside of the jaw.
 Bone loss in the jaw can occur as a result of periodontal disease.
 This can weaken teeth and significantly increase the risk of teeth loss.
 Additionally, bone loss can occur as a result of atrophy after teeth loss.
 In either case, a bone graft procedure can help prevent a sunken jaw appearance, and it can also assist with the teeth replacement process, which can significantly improve appearance.
-Specifically, a bone graft procedure may be necessary before implant-supported crowns and implant-supported bridges.
+Specifically, a bone graft procedure may be necessary before receiving dental implants.

 Our periodontist can assist you with your cosmetic goals